Azure-Samples/azureai-assistant-tool/README.md

 </div>
 <br>

+## Table of Contents

+- 🤖🛠️ Azure AI Assistants Tool
+- 📰 Latest News
+- 🧱 What is Assistants from Azure OpenAI Service?
+- 🚀 How does this Tool help?
+- 🆕 OpenAI Realtime Support
+- ✨ Quick Start: Getting Started with the Tool
+- 📖 License
+- Contributing
+- Code of Conduct
+- Getting Help

+## Azure AI Assistants tool
-  **Azure AI Assistants tool** is an experimental Python application and middleware designed to simplify the development, experimentation, testing, and debugging of Assistants created with **Azure OpenAI Assistants (Preview)** _(see below)_.
+Azure AI Assistants tool is an experimental Python application and middleware designed to simplify the development, experimentation, testing, and debugging of Assistants created with **Azure OpenAI Assistants (Preview)** _(see below)_.
 Use this powerful, easy-to-setup low-code / no code playground tool to quickly experiment and build AI Assistants within your application with Azure OpenAI Assistants API.

+In addition to the OpenAI Assistants API, the tool also provides a similar interface for OpenAI's Chat Completion and Realtime API-based assistants.

 > [!IMPORTANT]
-> **The Azure AI Assistant Tool is currently in Alpha**.
-This early stage of development means the project is actively evolving, with significant updates and improvements expected.
-Users should anticipate changes as we work towards refining features, enhancing functionality, and expanding capabilities.
-We welcome feedback and contributions during this phase to help shape the future of the tool.
+> **The Azure AI Assistant Tool is experimental**, created to support ideation and experimentation for AI assistant development or your daily prompt engineering.
+As the tool evolves, expect significant updates and improvements.
+We welcome feedback and contributions to help shape its future.

+## Latest News

+- **December 03, 2024:** Released **OpenAI Realtime Support**, with real-time audio interaction capabilities.
+For detailed information, refer to the OpenAI Realtime Support section below.

 ## 🧱 What is Assistants from Azure OpenAI service?

-🌟**Assistants**, a new API from Azure OpenAI Service, is a stateful evolution of the Chat Completions API.
-Assistants makes it easier for developers to create applications with sophisticated copilot-like experiences in their applications and enable developer access to powerful tools like Code Interpreter and Retrieval.
+🌟**Assistants**, API from Azure OpenAI Service, is a stateful evolution of the Chat Completions API.
+Assistants makes it easier for developers to create applications with sophisticated copilot-like experiences in their applications and enable developer access to powerful tools like Code Interpreter and File Search.
 Assistants is built on the same capabilities that power OpenAI’s GPT product and offers unparalleled flexibility for creating a wide range of copilot-like applications.
 Copilots created with Assistants can sift through data, suggest solutions, and automate tasks and use cases span a wide range: AI-powered product recommender, sales analyst app, coding assistant, employee Q&A chatbot, and more.

 **Features** include: